OrquestraCD/cfn-tf-custom-types/resources/tencentcloud/Terraform-TencentCloud-CamUser/docs/README.md

 #### ConsoleLogin

-Indicate whether the CAM user can login or not.
+Indicate whether the CAM user can login to the web console or not.

 _Required_: No